windows_printer¶

 :create

-- Default.
-Create a new printer and printer port, if one doesn’t already exist.
+Create a new printer and printer port, if one doesn’t already. (default)

 :delete